aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/4-create-iam-users/index.en.md

 ::::

 **Note** For the sake of simplicity, in this chapter, we will save credentials to a file to make it easy to toggle back and forth between users.
-Never do this in production or with credentials that have priviledged access; It is not a security best practice to store credentials on the filesystem.
+Never do this in production or with credentials that have privileged access; It is not a security best practice to store credentials on the filesystem.

 Retrieve Access Keys for our fake users: